 Tier 1

-A tier 1 data center is the most basic type that operates the base level to support IT operation of an organization.
-The tier 1 data center usually comes with basic redundancy capacity components like UPS, round-clock cooling system, and engine generator.
+A tier 1 data center is the most basic type, operating at the base level to support an organization’s IT operations.
+It usually comes with basic redundancy capacity components like a UPS, round-the-clock cooling system, and engine generator.

-It guarantees a 99.671% uptime as it offers limited protection against outages and a downtime of 28.8hours per year.
-This type of facility has to be completely shut down for maintenance and repair purposes.
+It guarantees 99.671% uptime, but it offers limited protection against outages and a downtime of 28.8 hours per year.
+This type of facility must be completely shut down for maintenance and repair purposes.

 Tier 2